 In 1810, after the cassation of the Dominican monastery, the monastery buildings were allocated to warehouses, and the church was closed.
 In 1823, the enclosure buildings were demolished, placing a military training ground in their place.
 The church was also to be demolished, but as a result of the clergy’s efforts an agreement was made under which it remained a filial Catholic temple.
 There was also a rebuilding, as a result of which the western facade was given a neo-Gothic character, and the other facades were refaced.
 In 1945, during the war, the church was seriously damaged.

-The church was a brick structure orientated towards the parts of the world.
+The church of St. James was a brick structure orientated towards the parts of the world.
 It consisted of a rectangular, single nave and a narrower, elongated, four-bay chancel with a three-sided eastern end.
 In the southern corner of the nave and chancel a squat, four-sided tower crowned with a hip roof was incorporated in the fifteenth century, while a flat porch was added to the nave on the south side.
 The church’s façades were varied with symmetrically arranged, ogival closed windows, placed between stepped buttresses.

 Reconstruction from the 17th and 18th centuries blurred the original layout of the church interior, while the church’s silhouette was changed by lowering the nave in the western part and facing the facades with modern machine bricks.
 In the second half of the nineteenth century, the greatest modifications touched the western facade, decorated with pseudo-Gothic, banal and unsophisticated decorations.
 Currently, the chancel from the north is adjacent to a row of outbuildings, which are the remains of a former cloister of the monastery.
 They were adapted for the sacristy, storerooms and staircase.
 The destruction of the remaining parts of the monastery in the nineteenth century is undoubtedly a great loss, all the more so as no iconographic sources have been preserved that allow the reconstruction of its appearance.